solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

         -   Select **Allow access from current local PC** (9)

-    ![This image demonstrates how to create a new MySQL Single Server instance from IntelliJ and populate it with the parameters above.](./media/intellij-create-single-server.png "Creating a new MySQL Single Server instance")
+    ![This image demonstrates how to create a new MySQL Single Server instance from IntelliJ and populate it with the parameters above.]

 3. Select **OK**.
 Allow the task to continue in the background.